 - If a birth certificate is signed by both the mother and the father

 - A notarized and witnessed statement is signed by both parents acknowledging the man’s paternity

 - A genetic test establishes a 95 percent likelihood of his paternity.

 The court can order that the mother, father and child submit to genetic testing if the mother refuses to cooperate.
 The man may request the court enter orders regarding legal decision-making and parenting time, and the court will order child support, if appropriate.
 If the man seeks to establish paternity at a time when the child has resided for the greater part of the last six months with the mother, the mother will be awarded legal decision-making rights unless otherwise ordered by the court.

-If you are dealing with paternity issues and need assistance from an experienced family law attorney, contact us at Hallier Lawrence.
+If you are dealing with paternity issues and need assistance from an experienced family law attorney, contact us at Hallier Stearns PLC.
 We will evaluate your case and offer support in making the best decisions for your family.